Ya-dola/SoftOne-Assignment/Misc/Assignment Breakdown.md

 ### Day 2: Basic UI and Web API

 - Create a simple UI layout using Angular components.
-- Implement a basic Angular service to fetch and display a list of students (without details).
+- Implement a basic Angular service to fetch and display a list of localStudents (without details).
 - Set up a basic Web API controller in your ASP.NET project to serve student data.
 - Test the connection between the Angular frontend and the Web API backend by displaying a list of student names.